DFHack/dfhack/README.rst

 :own:           From own civilization.
 Negatable.
 :merchant:      Is a merchant / belongs to a merchant.
 Should only be used for pitting, not for stealing animals (slaughter should work).
 :war:           Trained war creature.
 Negatable.
+:hunting:       Trained hunting creature.
+Negatable.
 :tamed:         Creature is tame.
 Negatable.
 :trained:       Creature is trained.
-Negatable.
+Finds war/hunting creatures as well as creatures who have a training level greater than 'domesticated'.
+If you want to specifically search for war/hunting creatures use 'war' or 'hunting' Negatable.
 :trainablewar:  Creature can be trained for war (and is not already trained for war/hunt).
 Negatable.
 :trainablehunt: Creature can be trained for hunting (and is not already trained for war/hunt).
 Negatable.
 :male:          Creature is male.
 Negatable.